ungive/news/README.md

-# news
+# music-presence/news

-This repository hosts news that are shown in the Music Presence app
+This repository hosts news that are shown in the Music Presence app.